How To Cut Your Trauma Bonds After A Toxic Breakup

 Whether it’s through journaling or other means, professional help can be a vital part of your healing process, providing insights and strategies tailored to your unique situation.

 Initially, when a trauma bond is broken, it can feel like losing your best friend, your lover, or even your family.
-You may experience a range of emotions, including:
+There is:

-• Sadness: You may grieve the loss of the relationship, even though you know it was unhealthy.
+• Sadness: Grief for the loss of the relationship, despite knowing that it was unhealthy.

-• Anger: You may be angry at the abuser for what they did to you, and you may also be angry at yourself for staying in the relationship for so long.
+• Anger: Anger at the narcissist, and/or anger at oneself for staying in the relationship for so long.

 • Fear: You may be afraid of what the abuser will do to you now that you have left them.

-A person who has been healed from a broken trauma bond will feel a range of emotions, including:
+A healed trauma bond will evoke a range of emotions:

-• Peace: They will feel a sense of peace and relief that they are no longer in that abusive relationship.
+• Relief: A sense of peace and relief that they are no longer in the abusive relationship.

-• Hope: They will feel hopeful about the future and their ability to build healthy relationships.
+• Hope: Bright hopes about the future and the opportunities to have healthy relationships.

-• Strength: They will feel strong and empowered for having survived the trauma and broken the cycle of abuse.
+• Strength: Feeling strong and empowered for having survived the trauma and broken out.

-• Confidence: They will feel confident in their ability to make decisions and trust their own judgment.
+• Confidence: Gradual confidence in the ability to make decisions and trust own judgments.

-• They are able to talk about the relationship without feeling overwhelmed by negative emotions.
+• Can talk about the relationship without feeling overwhelmed.

-• They have developed healthy coping mechanisms to deal with the stress of painful memories.
+• Have developed healthy coping mechanisms to deal with the stress of painful memories.

 FAQs